thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

 The `mnv` message is used by masternodes to verify each other.
 Several `mnv` messages are exchanged in the process.
-This results in the address of masternode 1 being validated as of the provided block height.
+This results in the IP address of masternode 1 being validated as of the provided block height.

 | Bytes | Name | Data type | Required | Description |